kvassAI/slate/source/includes/_orders.md

 Arguments | Description
 --------- | ------
-created | Order is created
+CREATED | Order is created
-processing | Order is being processed declined | Order is declined for some reason failed | Order has failed for some reason success | Order has succeeded cancelled | Order is cancelled
+PROCESSING | Order is being processed
+DECLINED | Order is declined for some reason
+FAILED | Order has failed for some reason
+SUCCESS | Order has succeeded
+CANCELLED | Order is cancelled

 ### delivery_status